RamMunchingDev/Rams-Raylib-Engine/README.md

 RRE is a "2.5D" library, which allows people to easily define functions or data that many developers use or need.

-Devs can use my predefined structs as Player (A glorified rectangle) struct, PlayerStat (health, attack, defense), and more.
+Devs can use my "defined" structs as Player (A glorified rectangle) struct, PlayerStat (health, attack, defense), and more.

 This is in early development, so please check back.
 Thank you.